← Back to research

 Strengths

-• Proven scale — 1,000+ PRs merged weekly, validated in production at one of the world's most demanding codebases
+• Proven scale — 1,300+ PRs merged weekly (as of February 2026), validated in production at one of the world's most demanding codebases

 • Deep integration — MCP server provides agents the same context human engineers have (docs, tickets, build status, Sourcegraph search)